-When you're logging into the LawVu application, you can quickly and easily create matters by choosing the '+New' icon at the top right edge of the screen, next to your profile.
+When you log into the LawVu application, you can easily create matters by selecting the "+New" icon located at the top right corner of the screen, next to your profile.
 Click on "Matter" from the options available.

 A dialogue window will open up and you'll be able to select a Matter type.

 Standard users and Contributors can also create matters through the decision tree set up by their Organization admin using the Business Portal.